 What is legacy giving?

 In most cases, a legacy gift is made upon someone’s death, but not always.
 Legacy giving can take a number of forms, including recurring donations that begin while the donor is alive and continue after they’re deceased.
-And legacy gifts don’t have to be monetary, either.
-They can include material goods, property, stocks—anything that’s of value to the beneficiary.
+Legacy gifts don’t have to be monetary, either.
+They can include material goods, property, mutual funds, stocks—anything valuable to the beneficiary.

 How to solicit legacy gifts